|Hubert and Fergus and weather that looks more Ireland than LA|

 Other figures than Fergus' parents and siblings show up as well.
 Aunts and uncles.
 A couple of priests from Fergus' youth.
 The married neighbor Fergus once lusted after, and her dentist husband.
 Ex-girlfriends.
 Friends from the places he's lived--Ireland, New York.
 He talks to them, wants to talk to them, feels they're real enough he has to talk to them, even though other (likely real) people might be in the room and seem unable to see whom it is he's talking to.
 This leads to comic complications.

 Various factions accuse him of terrible things: the priests, the neighbor's husband; others stand up for him, his parents at times, his friends, though often ironically.
 It's an odd setup, but actually fairly successful.
 It gives a real picture of a man going through a personal crisis.
-Not I'm not necessarily that sympathetic--any more--to someone who's worried his life is already over at 39... ;-)
+Not that I'm now necessarily all that sympathetic--any more at least--to someone who's worried his life is already over at 39... ;-)

 The Boweri/Redshields episodes, though, I have to say, I liked less.
 They're a bit background to the main personal crisis, but I wish they had been further in the background.
 The pair are a bit too much stock Hollywood movie-producing villains.
 And, what's especially disappointing, as I learned from Cathy's review of the book, this is based on an actual episode in Moore's life as a scriptwriter for Alfred Hitchcock.
 Whatever one may think of Hitchcock, he should at least make for a more interesting figure than these two.